 3. Finalize the recording

 When you have successfully logged in and the landing page has loaded properly, open up the extension again and select Finalize recording.

 4. Review the recording

 Clicking on Finalize recording will bring you to a review state where all the recorded requests are listed.
 You can deselect any steps that do not belong to the login scenario.
 When you are done, select Download to download a file with the recorded login sequence.

 5. Upload and enable Recorded Login

 You will be prompted to upload the login sequence file.
 Once you have uploaded the file, Validation of the file will start.
 After a few minutes, you will see the results of the validation.

 After the scan has run for 10-15 minutes, you can check whether the scanner was able to log in successfully.
 Look for the Recorded Login Succeeded finding in your report.

 If your report states Recorded User Events Succeeded, but the scan results are not what you were expecting (for example, if you received unexpected error responses in your Crawled URLs finding), the scanner might have logged out from your site during the crawling phase.
-To mitigate this issue, please disallow (blacklist) all of your logout paths on the Scan Settings page.
+To mitigate this issue, please disallow (avoid) all of your logout paths on the Scan Settings page.

 If your report states Recorded User Events Failed, your sequence is not being replayed correctly.
 The most common reasons for this are the following: